This page contains information on different types of assistance that can be available during a Federally Declared Disaster Declaration.

-- Disaster-related medical and dental expenses.
+Disaster-related medical and dental expenses.

-- Disaster-related funeral and burial expenses.
+Disaster-related funeral and burial expenses.

-- Fuels for primary heat source (heating oil, gas).
+Fuels for primary heat source (heating oil, gas).

-- Clean-up items (wet/dry vacuum, dehumidifier).
+Clean-up items (wet/dry vacuum, dehumidifier).

-- Disaster-related damage to a vehicle.
+Disaster-related damage to an essential vehicle.

-- Moving and storage expenses related to the disaster (moving and storing property to avoid additional disaster damage while disaster-related repairs are being made to the home).
+Moving and storage expenses related to the disaster (moving and storing property to avoid additional disaster damage while disaster-related repairs are being made to the home).

-- Other necessary expenses or serious needs as determined by FEMA.
+Other necessary expenses or serious needs as determined by FEMA.

-- Other expenses that are authorized by law.
+Other expenses that are authorized by law.